 In 2018 the company premiered Disposable at The Wallis, an original devised work that examines the intersection between environmental destruction and human displacement.
 The work was performed at The San Diego International Fringe Festival in June 2018 where it received critical acclaim.

 In 2016/17 The Ensemble premiered Thebes at The Wallis, a contemporary feminist adaptation of the Greek classic by British playwright Gareth Jandrell.

-The Ensemble's first original devised play Word of Mouth, (an examination of Post-Truth and a response to the 2016 election rhetoric).
-Word of Mouth was not only featured on National Public Radio by Priska Neely, but was also seen at Rise Up LA and at The Crisis Art Festival in Tuscany, Italy, where The Ensemble spent a week in residence in July 2017.
+The Ensemble's first original devised play Word of Mouth was an examination of Post-Truth and a response to the 2016 election rhetoric.
+Word of Mouth was not only featured on National Public Radio by Priska Neely, but was also seen at Rise Up LA and at The Crisis Art Festival in Tuscany, Italy where The Ensemble spent a week in residence in July 2017.

 Director: Madeleine Dahm